rhadi32/Self-Projects/README.md

-# individual-template
+# Project-template
-Template for individual CS257 deliverables
+Template for self-projects.

+  First Project (Basic Calculator)
+ .In this project I will create a basic calculator with basic operations that is made using python programing.